 We left right after the sun dipped below the hills, and had gorgeous views during our drive down as the sky lit up with brilliant colors about 15 minutes after sunset.
 We also saw a small black bear beside the road, so drive carefully!

 Day 3: Vernal Falls and the Mist Trail

 For your final day, Vernal Falls is a difficult but worthwhile hike.
 Even in August, the waterfall was flowing, Emerald Pool was full of clear green water, and you can see a rainbow in the mist at the base of the falls if the sun is on it.
 Vernal Falls is on the Mist Trail, the trip to Vernal Falls is 3 miles round trip, plus 1 mile each way to get to the trailhead.

 You’ll pass the Happy Isles Nature Center as you head southeast from Curry Village.
 If 5 miles is not enough, you can continue upwards to Nevada Falls, adding 2 miles roundtrip.

 The first waypoint along this hike is the Vernal Fall footbridge, located 0.8 miles from the trailhead.
 This footbridge gives you a peek at the falls above.
 There is also a restroom and water bottle filling station here.
-From here you will continue another 0.6 miles and up 650 steep steps to the top of Vernal Falls.
-These steps are narrow, and when the waterfall is heavy, can be slick from the mist.
+From here, you will continue another 0.6 miles and up 650 steep steps to the top of Vernal Falls.
+These steps are narrow, and when the waterfall is heavy, it can be slick from the mist.